danhighley/IT3038C-Scripts/final/Finale README.md

 sched.start()
 ```
 As mentioned earlier, Flask does not like traditional loops and timers to refresh data, so I could not use a while True loop.
 Flask will not send the same variable twice over the same thread.
 To get around this, I used the apscheduler module to schedule a refresh function to pull system information every 10 seconds.
 The (daemon=True) tells the scheduler to use a new thread each time it pulls the system information with the sensor function.
 This lets Flask keep the HTML document updated every 10 seconds, or what ever interval you choose.

+It was also discovered that the apscheduler does not play nice with the Flask's debug function, causing the schedule to trigger twice every iteration.
+You could see this on the console output and is a know problem with Flask and Apschedule.
+To solve this issue, I had to disable Flasks debugger by removing debug=True.

 Now we can have Flask send the variables to the HTML
 ```